ignaciogarcia-dev/reconbanker/docs/architecture.md

 ## Bounded contexts

-The backend is organized into four bounded contexts under `src/contexts/`:
+The backend is organized into five bounded contexts under `src/contexts/`:

 ### `account`